ArthurKa/graphql-backend-test-task/README.md

-# GraphQL backend test tast
+# GraphQL backend test task

 Visit: <http://157.90.248.157:4000> to see the result.